Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

 Let $(X, g)$ be a compact Riemannian manifold of dimension $n$, and let $M = X \backslash \ocal$ be the exterior of a finite disjoint union of open convex sub-domains (`obstacles').
 Thus, $(M, g)$ is a Riemannian manifold with geodesically {\it concave} boundary $\partial M$.
 We consider the eigenvalue problem, where $B$ is the boundary operator, either $B \phi = \phi|_{\partial M}$ in the Dirichlet case or $B \phi = \partial_{\nu} \phi|_{\partial M}$ in the Neumann case.
 We denote by $\{\phi_{j}\}$ an orthonormal basis of eigenfunctions, $ \langle \phi_j, \phi_k \rangle = \delta_{jk}$, with $ \lambda_1 < \lambda_2 \leq \cdots $ counted with multiplicity.
 The inner product is defined by $\langle f, g \rangle = \int_{M} f \bar{g} dA$ where $dA$ is the area form of $g$.

 This article is concerned with sup norm bounds on the Cauchy data

 of Dirichlet (resp.
 Neumann) eigenfunctions along the boundary.
 The non-trivial component of the Cauchy data of eigenfunctions satisfying boundary conditions is often called the `boundary trace'.
 We denote by $r_q u$ the restriction of $u \in C(\bar{M})$ to $\partial M$ at the point $q \in \partial M$, and we denote by $\gamma_q^B$ the boundary trace with boundary conditions $B$.
-Thus, $\gamma_q^B = r_q$ in the Neumann case and $\gamma_q^B = r_q \partial_{\nu_q}$ in the Dirichlet case.
-We also denote by
+Thus, We also denote by

-the non-trivial boundary trace of an eigenfunction satisfying the boundary condition $B$ (either Dirichlet or Neumann).
+the non-trivial boundary trace of an eigenfunction satisfying the boundary condition $B$ (either Dirichlet or Neumann). \footnote{ It is often natural to define the normal derivative as the semi-classical derivative $ \lambda^{-1} \partial_{\nu_q}$ and to define the boundary trace in the Dirichlet case by $ \lambda^{-1} r_q \partial_{\nu_q}$ as in (1.2)or Theorem 6 of \cite{HHHZ}.
+In this article we do not use the semi-classical normal derivative because it would complicate the formula for the boundary trace of the wave group. }

-The goal of this article, as in \cite{SZ1,STZ,SZ2} is first to prove universal sup norm bounds on boundary traces of eigenfunctions and more significantly to characterize the Riemannian manifolds with concave boundary where the sup norm bounds are achieved.
+The goal of this article, as in \cite{SZ1,STZ,SZ2}, is first to prove universal sup norm bounds on boundary traces of eigenfunctions (Corollary \ref{REMJUMP}) and more significantly to characterize the Riemannian manifolds with concave boundary where the sup norm bounds are achieved.
 When the universal bounds are achieved, we say that $(M, g, \partial M)$ has {\it maximal eigenfunction growth along the boundary. } The sup norm problem on Cauchy data makes sense for any Riemannian manifold with boundary, but we restrict to the case of concave boundaries in this article.
-Further motivation to study manifolds with concave boundary is that the sup norm results are needed in \cite{JZ} to count nodal domains on non-positively curved surfaces with concave boundary.
+Our main result, Theorem \ref{SoZthm}, states that maximal sup norm bounds are never achieved on Riemannian manifolds with concave boundary and without boundary self-focal points.
+In particular, this applies to non-positively curved Riemannian manifolds with concave boundary.
+Further motivation to study non-positively curved manifolds with concave boundary is that the sup norm results are needed in \cite{JZ} to count nodal domains on non-positively curved surfaces with concave boundary.